-Since 1997, 3-D Bail Bonds has been asked hundreds of questions by thousands of people relating to the the bail process, payments and cosigners’ responsibilities.
+Since 1997, 3-D Bail Bonds has been answering hundreds of questions by thousands of people relating to the CT bail process, types of bail, fees, bail bonds meaning, financing, and cosigners’ responsibilities.
 We have compiled our Bail Bonds FAQs below.

 The bail bond process can be frustrating and confusing especially if this is the first time you are going through it.
 We have highly trained staff available 24 hours a day, 7 days a week to answer these and any other questions you may have.
 If you don’t find your question answered below, please call us, we can help!

 Frequently Asked Questions

 Our bail bond service is open 24 hours.
 3-D Bail Bond Agents are always on call for immediate dispatch and response to any jail, police department, and courts in the state of Connecticut.